aldewine/Archibald/README.md

 Security is provided by Json Web Token

-Every Stage is saved into a set with Token provided, so multiple users can initiate their own stage.
+Every Stage is saved into a HashMap with Token provided, so multiple users can initiate their own stage.

 postman collection is provided, though you have to change web token every time after login.